scalabli/quo/docs/commands.rst

 ------------------

 quo strictly separates parameters between commands and subcommands.
-What this means is that options and arguments for a specific command have to be specified *after* the command name itself, but *before* any other command names.
+What this means is that apps and args for a specific command have to be specified *after* the command name itself, but *before* any other command names.

 This behavior is already observable with the predefined ``--help`` option.